jpaustin/fairyhouse/README.md

 The code is written so that the ESP8266 creates an access point.
 Once powered ON you can connect to this WiFi device with your phone or a local computer.
 See the detailed operating instructions included.

+The code is called 4_CH_AP (4 channel access point).
+It serves the built in web page and allows for control of the hardware.
+The code is written to allow for over the air (OTA) updates later on.
+If you desire to update the code then follow the link shown in the program and supply the binary compiled file to load.